 Test, “Reveal which...”

-These three lists show what feelings may be behind your issues.
+These lists show what feelings may be behind your issues.
 Including: what you believe you must feel (“I must be...”), what feeling you’ll get in exchange for being yourself or for being in your situation (“I will get...), or what you fear you might feel (“I fear...”).
 In addition we have our “Emotions chart” of 40 different emotional words.

 “I will get...” is split into two lists.
 They are lists of things you will get in return for being who you are, or for acting in a certain way.
 The positive things you may get are: to feel happy, good, accepted, and so on.
 On the other hand, the negative things you may get are: to feel bad, damaged, empty, and so on.